AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Slinger 】────────── ###

 The following changes to Slinger damage are intended to address one or more of the following goals:
-1. Incorporate damage scaling on all Slinger ammos to allow them to not fall behind as the hunter progresses through the game.
+1. Incorporate damage scaling on all Slinger ammos to allow them to not fall behind as the Hunter progresses through the game.
 2. Balance Slinger Burst damage so it doesn't completely overshadow other options in early-game, due to Slinger Burst being balanced specifically around Master Rank.
 3. Maintain "Field" ammos as niche utility options with the most value in early game, but ultimately low damage options due to their availability.
 4. Balance "Monster" ammos to all have good value throughout progression, without being overpowered in early game.